 - Improve hormonal recovery (testosterone, cortisol) measurably.

-- Reduce muscle damage markers (CK, myoglobin) by meaningful in real life amounts.
+- Reduce muscle damage markers (CK, myoglobin) by clinically meaningful amounts.

 - Replace adequate sleep, calories, or protein.